 By creating an additional downwards pull on the stone.

 You could get someone to stand on it.
 Or you could attach ropes and pull down on the block even as it is pulled upwards.

 With sufficient downward force, the lewis has enough friction to keep the stone in place even if it does inadvertently bump into a wall.

 Now, with ropes creating an extra downwards on the block (or someone standing on it to have the same affect), now the crane has to do more work to lift the block.
 And so one way to avoid this is to pivot or otherwise align the rock as it is being lifted so that it doesn't bump into anything.

 If a block can be lifted without bumping into any walls, then the force required to lift it is minimized.
-You aren't dealing with the friction of it rubbing against a wall.
-Nor are you dealing with the opposing force necessary to prevent the block from slipping off of the lewis.
+We aren't dealing with the friction of it rubbing against a wall.
+Nor are we dealing with the opposing force necessary to prevent the block from slipping off of the lewis.

 The idea in bringing up the idea of lewis irons is to suggest that with synovial joints acting as frictionless pulleys, if space is maintained within the joint, so that no friction occurs, then the joint can work more efficiently.
 The key is to maintain space within the joint so that no friction occurs.
 And for that to happen we need to control tension in the joint capsule.

-Having talked about the problems that can occur if you bump a stone into a wall while using a lewis, it might help to have some idea of what can happen if in a pulley system, a pulley gets jammed.
-This would be roughly equivalent to a joint capsule not being fully tensioned resulting in loss of fluid pressure and assuming back up systems (boundary layer lubrication) has failed.
+Having talked about the problems that can occur if we bump a stone into a wall while using a lewis, it might help to have some idea of what can happen if in a pulley system, a pulley gets jammed.
+This would be roughly equivalent to a joint capsule not being fully tensioned resulting in loss of fluid pressure and assuming the back up lubrication method (boundary layer lubrication) has failed.

 In a pulley system that normally halves the working load, if the load attached pulley fails completely, then as the weight is pulled higher and higher, tension is sustained in only one rope element (1).
 As a result the advantage of using the pulley system is completely lost.